NOAA-GSL/VxIngest/classic_sql_to_cb/README.md

 will result in three instances of each service.

 ##Example ingest commands
-This is bounded by a time range -f 1437084000 -l 1437688800 data will not be retrieved from the gsd tables outside this range.
+This is bounded by a time range -f 1437084000 -l 1437688800 data will not be retrieved from the sql tables outside this range.
 ```
 python3 run_gsd_ingest_threads.py  -s ${HOME}/VXingest/test/load_spec_gsd-HRRR_GtLk_CTC-v01.yaml -c ${HOME}/adb-cb1-credentials -f 1437084000 -l 1437688800
 ```